DarshanDeshpande/research-paper-implementations/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to provide open sourced Tensorflow and JAX implementations for research papers originally without code or code written with frameworks other than JAX and Tensorflow.
+This project aims to provide open sourced Tensorflow implementations for research papers originally without code or code written with frameworks other than Tensorflow.
 <br>
 Available implementations for Tensorflow are:

 1. <a href="https://arxiv.org/abs/2111.13587.pdf">Adaptive Fourier Neural Operators: Efficient Token Mixers For Transformers</a> (John Guibas et al., 2021)
 2. <a href="https://arxiv.org/abs/2105.14576v2">StyTr^2: Unbiased Image Style Transfer with Transformers</a> (Yingying Deng et al., 2021)

-Available implementations for JAX are:

-1. <a href="https://arxiv.org/abs/2111.11418">MetaFormer is Actually What You Need for Vision</a> (Weihao Yu et al., 2021).
-2. <a href="https://arxiv.org/abs/2112.13692v1">Augmenting Convolutional networks with attention-based aggregation</a> (Hugo Touvron et al., 2021).

 ## Prerequisites